Lana181/Cat_OttergramAppRemote/README.md

-# Getting Started with YL Ottergram App
+# Getting Started with Cat's Ottergram App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).